-Unit 1 Media forms, representations and Australian stories
+Media forms, representations and Australian stories

-In this unit students develop an understanding of audiences and the core concepts underpinning the construction of representations and meaning in different media forms.
-They explore media codes and conventions and the construction of meaning in media products.
-Students analyse how representations, narrative and media codes and conventions contribute to the construction of the media realities audiences engage with and read.
-Students gain an understanding of audiences as producers and consumers of media products.
-Through analysing the structure of narratives, students consider the impact of media creators and institutions on production.
-They develop research skills to investigate and analyse selected narratives focusing on the influence of media professionals on production genre and style.
-Students develop an understanding of the features of Australian fictional and non-fictional narratives in different media forms.
+In this unit, you develop an understanding of audiences and the core concepts underpinning the construction of representations and meaning in different media forms (film, photography, animation, games, hybrid, podcast, etc.) You explore media codes and conventions and the construction of meaning in media artworks.

+You analyse how representations, narratives and media codes and conventions contribute to the construction of the media realities that audiences read and engage with.
+You gain an understanding of audiences as producers and consumers of media artwork.
+Through analysing the structure of narratives, you consider the impact of media creators and institutions on production and how this relates to your own media art making.